-This year we have started online ticket sales with Eventbrite.
+In 2016, we have started online ticket sales with Eventbrite.
 You can setup your own page for your event, track sales, process refunds and even do free tickets, all on one site!

 If you have an event that has been approved with the C&S team, you may then request to setup an Eventbrite link.
 Please remember, DO NOT create your own Eventbrite account as all Club or Society groups must be under our account to successfully apply the revenue to your accounts.
 Once our department has set you up as a user on our account, a link will be emailed to you.
 From here you can set up your page with all the details and set your ticket prices.

 An event form is a digital form a club or society submits when they wish to host an event on or off campus.